 What are some fun things to do in Seaside, Oregon?

 Visit Ecola State Park, walk the historic Seaside Promenade, play at Captain Kid Amusement Park, check out the Lewis and Clark National Wildlife Refuge, see Tillamook Lighthouse, or hike part of the Oregon Coast Trail or Saddle Mountain.

 What are some things to do in Seaside, Oregon, when it’s raining?

 Go to local coffee shops, explore the Oregon Film Museum, the Seaside Aquarium, do the Seaside Inverted Experience, check out a restaurant or bar, shop, or stay inside at one of the many historic hotels.
 It would also be a good time to check out the Seaside Carousel Mall.

 What are the best tourist attractions in Seaside, Oregon?

-Some of Seaside’s best tourist attractions include walking the Seaside Promenade and checking out the End of Trail monument or exploring the Lewis and Clark Wildlife Refuge.
+Some of Seaside’s best tourist attractions include walking the Seaside Promenade, checking out the End of Trail monument, or exploring the Lewis and Clark Wildlife Refuge.
 For fun photos, stop in the Inverted Experience.
-Feeding sea lions at the Seaside Aquarium, or seeing sandy dunes and a sunset at dusk on the Seaside Beach are other excellent choices.
+Other excellent choices are feeding sea lions at the Seaside Aquarium or seeing sandy dunes and sunset at dusk on the Seaside Beach.

 - Best Credit Cards for Traveling: Our Top Picks